-You can copy metrics to Log Analytics to perform complex analysis with other data types by using its rich query language.
+You can copy metrics to logs to perform complex analysis with other data types using Azure Monitor's rich query language.
 You can also retain log data for longer periods than metrics, which enables you to perform trending over time.
-When metrics or any other performance data is stored in Log Analytics, that data acts as a log.
 Use metrics to support near real-time analysis and alerting while using logs for trending and analysis with other data.

-You can get guidance for collecting metrics from Azure resources at Collect Azure service logs and metrics for use in Log Analytics.
-Get guidance for collecting resources metrics from Azure PaaS resources at Configure collection of Azure PaaS resource metrics with Log Analytics.
+You can get guidance for collecting metrics from Azure resources at Collect Azure service logs and metrics for use in Azure Monitor.
+Get guidance for collecting resources metrics from Azure PaaS resources at Configure collection of Azure PaaS resource metrics with Azure Monitor.

 Logs to metrics

 As described above, metrics are more responsive than logs, so you can create alerts with lower latency and at a lower cost.
-Log Analytics collects a significant amount of numeric data that would be suitable for metrics but isn't stored in the Azure metrics database.
+A significant amount of numeric data is stored as logs that would be suitable for metrics but isn't stored as metrics in Azure Monitor.
 A common example is performance data collected from agents and management solutions.
-Some of these values can be copied into the metrics database, where they are available for alerting and for analysis with Metrics explorer.
+Some of these values can be copied into metrics, where they are available for alerting and for analysis with Metrics Explorer.

 Stream data to external systems